qtlmovie/qtlmovie/sourceforge/README.txt

     - Go to the Files/mac directory, mark the latest QtlMovie-*.dmg as default download for Mac.
-   - Go to the Files/src directory, mark the latest QtlMovie-*-src.zip as default download for all platforms, except Windows.
+   - Go to the Files/src directory, mark the latest QtlMovie-*-src.zip as default download for all platforms, except Windows and Mac.
 Note that the "default download" system of SourceForge does not allow specific files for Ubuntu and Fedora.
     - Go to the "General Discussion" forum and create a topic announcing the new release and a copy of the extract of CHANGELOG.txt for this release.